madra/sublimedjango/README.md

-#Forked from

-# Django support for Sublime Text 2/3
+# Django autocomplete for Sublime Text 2/3